Daily Home Workouts Daily Home Workouts

 quick 10 20 minute cardio options

-Could a 10–20 minute routine really boost your energy before the day begins?
+Could a 10–20 minute routine boost your energy before the day begins?
 You bet.
 You crave quick wins, so here are options you can actually finish.
 Pick one, do it now, feel the spark lift.
 This is cardio you can fit between alarm and commute.
 Jumping jacks?
 Classic and fast.
 60 seconds, no excuses, then 60 seconds marching in place.
 Brisk walks around your hallway count too.
 Sweat level stays gentle but real.
 Track your heart rate in a comfortable zone to ensure you’re working at the right intensity without overexertion.

 • 10 minutes: brisk jog in place, arms pumping